 Thermal Imaging Inspection

-Thermal imaging is especially helpful in spotting potential electrical hazards.
-By identifying abnormal heat patterns from an electrical system, potential problems can be identified.
+Thermal imaging can help spot potential electrical hazards.
+By identifying abnormal heat patterns from an electrical system, potential problems can be evaluated further by an electrician.